turi-code/userguide/deployment/pred-on-premises.md

  * `hostname=localhost` (unless you need to deploy on a different machine, see below)
  * `ps_path`: the path you chose in step ‘4’ above
  * `deployment_path`: the path you chose in step ‘3’ above
  * `hdfs_conf_dir`: optional, needed if you decide to use HDFS as ps path.
 If you want to use HDFS for storing the Predictive Service's runtime data the setup script needs to know where to find the Hadoop/HDFS configuration files in order to access HDFS.
-This is the same folder that you would specify to the hadoop client command.
+This is the same folder that you would specify to the Hadoop client command.
 6. Other parameters that are set to defaults, but might need to be changed for your scenario (also depending on the size of your VirtualBox VM), are:
  * `server_memory`: Memory in MB to be used by the Predictive Service container.
  * `max_cache_memory`: Maximum amount of cache the Predictive Service can use.